sfigg/commercialization-public/manufacture/desktop/audit-mode-overview.md

 </settings>
 ```

-Before a Windows 8 PC is shipped to a customer, Windows must be configured to boot to the OOBE screens and display the Start screen on first boot.
+Before a Windows PC is shipped to a customer, it must be configured to boot to the OOBE screens and display the Start screen on first boot.
 Verify that AuditShD.exe is only configured to run in audit mode and is not used during OOBE.

 ## <span id="related_topics"></span>Related topics